Hadronic vacuum polarization for the muon $g-2$ from lattice QCD: Complete short and intermediate windows: Window observables

 Our BMA procedure applied to $\amuDW$ is shown in \cref{fig:BMAWDisc}.
-The BMA runs over the models, NLO, NNLO, and CM, and for each model, over quadratic and cubic Ans\"atze, with and without taste breaking, which yields a total of 12 models.
+The BMA runs over the schemes, NLO, NNLO, and CM, and for each scheme, over quadratic and cubic Ans\"atze, with and without taste breaking, which yields a total of 12 models.
 We see that most extrapolations are in good agreement, except for NNLO with TB.
 These extrapolations tend to increase the model spread, and correspondingly, we see that our final uncertainty has a considerable systematic component, represented in light red.

-Ultimately, the influence of our NNLO points with TB is attenuated by the fact that they represent only two of twelve models along with a slightly smaller model weight, represented both in the histogram of \cref{fig:BMAWDisc} and in the gray pie chart of \cref{fig:BMACompareDiscW}.
+Ultimately, the influence of our NNLO points with TB is attenuated by the fact that they comprise only two of twelve models, represented in the histogram of \cref{fig:BMAWDisc}.
+A breakdown of the BMA results is shown in \cref{fig:BMACompareDiscW}.

 Our procedure for computing $\amuDSD$ is illustrated in \cref{fig:SDDisc}.\footnote{As mentioned earlier, we do not treat the extrapolation of $\amuDSD$ as an expansion about the continuum value.
 Therefore, we are unable to enforce any sensible priors on the discretization terms, and hence, the fits are insensitive to the choice of $\Lambda$.
 Nevertheless, we take $\Lambda_{\rm disc.,W}$ from \cref{eq:lambda_disc} as our preferred choice to scale the abscissa in this figure, keeping it consistent with \cref{fig:BMAWDisc}.} The extreme values used to estimate our systematic error come from the linear solve to the coarsest two spacings and the quadratic solve to all three, which can be seen in the left plot.
 The motivation for this conservative estimate lies in the interplay between the SD window function and the behavior of the disconnected correlator.
 In particular, as $t/a$ crosses the SD window boundary, the disconnected correlator sharply varies from positive to negative.
 As a result, due to the ensembles used in this work, there are significant discretization effects.
 This is further complicated due to the presence of the oscillating terms in staggered correlation functions; whether there is an ``up-" or ``down-" oscillation at the window boundary varies for each lattice.
-This is likely the source of the observed nonmonotonicity in $\amuDSD$, and without understanding in detail how this interplay is resolved at finer spacings, it is difficult to model the continuum behavior.
+This is likely the source of the observed nonmonotonicity in $\amuDSD$, and without understanding in detail how this interplay is resolved at finer spacings, it is difficult to constrain the continuum behavior.

 The pQCD prediction of \cref{eq:amuDpQCD} is consistent within this large systematic.
 In the right plot, we see the spread of midpoints coming from the procedure in the left plot carried out in each bootstrap sample.
 For this observable, the systematic uncertainty dwarfs the statistical uncertainty.
 Calculations at finer lattice spacings are needed to clarify the continuum-limit behavior of this observable.